vworldat/C33sSymfonyConfigManipulatorBundle/README.md

 Safety
 ------

-The config splitter will never overwrite any existing config files.
+The config splitter will never overwrite any existing config files as long as they contain parseable YAML.
 But as Murphy's law goes, there might be bugs where nobody expects them.

 **Make sure to commit your configuration files to your git repository to keep your code safe!**